BE UNREALISTIC

 Be unrealistic

-Why as a society have we have become so basic?
+Why as a society have we become so basic?

 For instance, am I permitted to declare that I would like to become the most prolific photographer of all time?
 I think most people would deem this goal to be crazy or unrealistic, but I’m not like other people.